perfectsense/brightspot-github-actions-workflows/README.md

     with:
       java-version: '8'  # needed only for Java 8 projects; default is '11'
       war-build-dir: site/build/libs  # needed only if project has site/ directory rather than web/
+      runs-on: ubuntu-20.04-4core # needed only if using a different runner

   aws-cloud-deploy:
     needs: build-brightspot